mrbusche/backseatfan.com/_posts/2010-03-25-tiger-woods-is-not-stupid.md

   </p>

   <p>
-    I wonder what the first clip on SportsCenter will be that night&#8230;
+    I wonder what the first clip on SportsCenter will be that night?
   </p>

   <p>